MatthiasValvekens/pyHanko/docs/cli-guide/signing.rst

 the validation data.
 You can also predefine validation contexts in the configuration file, and select them using the ``--validation-context`` parameter.
-See :doc:`config` for further information.
+See :ref:`config-validation-context` for further information.

 .. _lta-sigs: